-Staffing concerns are discussed with the Charge RN or ACNO if on duty, who is responsible for staffing assignments during the shift.
-The staff member and Charge RN work together to evaluate the immediate clinical situation, evaluate patient and staff conditions, and explore potential solutions.
-When a variance from the staffing plan is identified or clinical circumstances warrant additional staff to accommodate patient care needs, the Charge RN or immediate supervisor determines the appropriate reasonable efforts to resolve the situation using available resources.
+Staffing concerns are discussed with the charge RN on duty, who is responsible for staffing assignments during the shift.
+The staff member and charge RN work together to evaluate the immediate clinical situation, evaluate patient and staff conditions, and explore potential solutions.
+When a variance from the staffing plan is identified or clinical circumstances warrant additional staff to accommodate patient care needs, the charge RN or immediate supervisor determines the appropriate reasonable efforts to resolve the situation using available resources.

-Reasonable Efforts: the employer exhausts and documents all of the following but is unable to obtain staffing coverage:
+Reasonable Efforts: the employer exhausts and documents all the following but is unable to obtain staffing coverage:

-- Seeks individuals to work additional time from all available qualified staff who are working. - Contacts qualified employees who have made themselves available to work additional time. - Seeks the use of per diem staff. - When practical, seeks personnel from a contracted temporary agency when such staffing is permitted by law or an applicable collective bargaining agreement, and when the employer regularly uses a contracted temporary agency.
+- Seeks individuals to work additional time from all available qualified staff who are working. - Contacts qualified employees who have made themselves available to work additional time. - Seeks the use of per diem staff.

+• When practical, seeks personnel from a contracted temporary agency when such staffing is permitted by law or an applicable collective bargaining agreement, and when the employer regularly uses a contracted temporary agency.

-When the shift lead has exhausted all available resources and determines that there is immediate risk to patient and/or staff safety, the shift lead contacts the next level supervisor as (outlined in the hospital chain of command policy) for assistance in resolving the concern.
+When the charge RN and/or immediate supervisor has exhausted all available resources and determines that there is immediate risk to patient and/or staff safety, the charge RN and/or immediate supervisor contacts the next level supervisor as outlined in the Chain of Command, 650.19.02 policy for assistance in resolving the concern.

-If the concern cannot be resolved after escalating to senior leadership, or the Charge RN or supervisor determines that no immediate risk to patient and/or staff safety exists, the Charge RN documents the following to aid in ongoing review of the concern:
+If the concern cannot be resolved after escalating to department directors, or the charge RN determines that no immediate risk to patient and/or staff safety exists, the charge RN and/or immediate supervisor documents the following to aid in ongoing review of the concern:

-- Precipitating circumstances such as an unforeseen emergent circumstance as defined below, unusually high number of sick calls or unexpected influx of patients. - All efforts to obtain additional staff. - Other measures taken to ensure patient and staff safety.
-And- - Rationale for shift-based staffing adjustments based on immediate circumstances.
+- Precipitating circumstances such as an unforeseen emergent circumstance as defined below, unusually high number of sick calls or unexpected influx of patients. - All efforts to obtain additional staff. - Other measures taken to ensure patient and staff safety. - Rationale for shift-based staffing adjustments based on immediate circumstances.

-If the staffing concern is a result of an unforeseen emergent circumstance, the Charge RN documents those circumstances for HSC review.
+If the staffing concern is a result of an unforeseen emergent circumstance, the charge RN and/or immediate supervisor documents those circumstances for HSC review.
 Unforeseen emergent circumstances are defined as: